amoodie/example-module_sededu/README.md

 └── README.md
 ```

-Note that the contents of `.git/` are not listed in the tree for brevity.

-### Required files
+The module root is the `example-module` folder, and this root contains 4 folders and 4 files.
+The first folder is the `.git` folder, which manages the `git` history of the repository -- we won't go over that technology or its importance here, you can ignore it for this tutorial.

+The second folder is `docs` and it contains 2 files.
+This folder would be where we would put all the activities related to the module (worksheets, explanations, answer keys, etc.).

+Third, there is a folder called `private` which is used to store files and folders that should not be interacted with directly by the user.
+In this example module, the images used in the README are stored in this folder.
+If you had static images that were used in your module you could put them here.
+You could also put data here (in a subfolder called `data`).

+Finally we have the `src` folder, which contains our module's codebase.
+This is where the main executable `example-module.py` and a support module `utils.py` live.

+In the root repository then we have a `README.md` (the file you are reading!), a `LICENSE.txt`, a file called `about.json`, and a `.gitignore`.
+The `README` should provide an overview of using the module, and information about authors, supporting documents (publications?), funding sources, etc.
+The `LICENSE.txt` contains the modules licensing information, we recommend

-Below the minimum required files for your module to be incorporated into SedEdu are listed.
+Below the _minimum required files for your module to be incorporated into SedEdu_ are listed.
 A separate article exists with complete information on [contributing a module to SedEdu](https://github.com/amoodie/sededu/blob/develop/docs/contributing_module.md).

 * `README.md` -- here is a template
-* `LICENSE.txt` -- see [below](#licensing), and Module Licensing
+* `LICENSE.txt` -- see [below](#licensing), and [Module Licensing](https://github.com/amoodie/sededu/blob/feat_documentation/docs/contributing_module.md#module-licensing)
 * `about.json` -- see [writing `about.json`](https://github.com/amoodie/sededu/blob/feat_documentation/docs/writing_aboutjson.md)
 * executable python script